Inbound AI For Urgent Care Calls

 Recover visits from demand you already created

-Maps, SEO, referrals, employer relationships, seasonal illness, and local awareness send patients to the phone.
-Fast answering keeps those callers from choosing another clinic.
+Maps, local search, referrals, employer relationships, seasonal illness, and local awareness send patients to the phone.
+Fast answering keeps those callers from choosing another clinic before your team can respond.

 Protect staff during patient surges

-Routine Q&A and intake notes stop eating check-in time while staff handle patients who are already in the lobby.
+Routine Q&A, online-check-in help, payer context, document details, and callback notes stop eating check-in time while staff handle patients who are already in the lobby.

-Emergency-level symptoms, clinical exceptions, occupational medicine, and billing issues arrive with a summary instead of a blank missed call.
+Emergency-level symptoms, clinical exceptions, occupational medicine, and billing issues arrive with a summary instead of a missed call with no context.

 Where the payoff shows up operationally

-- Catch more same-day illness, injury, testing, and form calls during peak hours.
+- Catch more same-day illness, injury, testing, form, note, and callback calls during peak hours and after closing.

-- Answer hours, wait-time, insurance, location, and what-to-bring questions immediately.
+- Answer hours, wait-time, online check-in, insurance, location, and what-to-bring questions immediately.

-- Collect employer, authorization, form, insurance, and visit-type details before callback.
+- Collect employer, authorization, form, insurance, visit-type, document deadline, and callback details before staff follow up.

 - Free front-desk staff to focus on patients already inside the clinic.